-DIY Chore Charts
+Easy DIY Magnetic Chore Charts

-As kids get older, it's important to let them take charge of a few things around the house (even if it's just for mom and dad's sanity!).
+As kids get older, it's important to let them take charge of a few things around the house (even if it's just for mom and dad's sanity).
 Chore charts can be a perfect way to help kids remember what their responsibilities are, and help them stay on track while completing their list of chores.

-We've come up with a super-simple, eye-catching way to create a chore chart for your home!
+We've come up with a super-simple, eye-catching way to create a chore chart for your home.
 It just takes a few materials, and it's completely customizable.
-You can add your child's... favorite colors, patterns, and even their name.
+You can add your child's favorite colors, patterns, and even their name.
 Give them a little ownership over the project and let them help you create it before you hang it up and assign chores for the week.

 For this project, make sure that you have a baking pan that is magnetic.
-You'll also need printable magnetic paper, which you can find at a craft store or online.
-Download our printable chore chart file and you'll be all set to get started.Continue to 3 of 8 below.
+You'll also need some printable magnetic paper, which you can find at a craft store or online.
+Download our printable chore chart file and you'll be all set to get started.

-Download the printable chore chart file and print it on the magnetic paper.
+Once you've downloaded the printable chore chart file, print it on the magnetic paper.
 Be sure to do a test first with your printer to ensure that the file is printing properly.

 Trim Into Magnets

 Use scissors or a paper cutter to trim the magnetic paper into rectangular magnets, each containing its own chore.
 There is a set of blank rectangles if you have additional chores that aren't included in our printable.
-If this is the case, simply use a pen to write in your desired chores, one on each rectangle.Continue to 5 of 8 below.
+If this is the case, simply use a pen to write in your desired chores, one on each rectangle.

 Prep the Baking Pan

 The baking pan will serve as the main portion of the chore chart.
 In a well-ventilated area, give the front and sides a coat of spray paint and let it dry thoroughly.
 If another coat is needed, repeat that process.
-Once completely dry, use the washi tape to create a "T" shape on the center of the pan, separating it into three sections: upper, lower left, and lower right.Continue to 6 of 8 below.
+Once completely dry, use the washi tape to create a "T" shape on the center of the pan, separating it into three sections: upper, lower left, and lower right.

 Using your alphabet stickers, add lettering to label the board.
-On the upper section, you can spell your child's name, "Chore Chart," or pretty much anything you like!
-Label the left section "to-do" and the right section "done."Continue to 7 of 8 below.
+In the upper section, you can spell your child's name, "Chore Chart," or pretty much anything you like.
+Label the left section "to-do" and the right section "done."

 Add a Hanger

 Use the glue gun to apply a large dot of hot glue to the back of the pan on either side, toward the top.
 Cut a length of ribbon and sink both ends into the dots of glue.
-Allow to dry thoroughly.
+Allow it to dry thoroughly.

 Hang and Assign Chores

-Hang your chore chart somewhere that your child can reach it!
+Hang your chore chart somewhere that your child can reach it.
 Apply the appropriate magnets to show them which chores they're responsible for that day or week.
 Put them on the "to-do" side, and as your child completes the chores, they can move the magnets to the "done" side.
-Enjoy your clean house!
+Enjoy your clean house.